Interview With Linda Rickford:

 After David came home from the hospital and he got over the radiotherapy you go into that world of ‘I don’t know where we are what we’re doing now’.
 What’s this all about?

-Looking for support on the internet and I literally stumbled across Katie Sheen who is the founder of Astro Fund.
+Looking for support on the internet and I literally stumbled across Katie Sheen who is the founder of Astro Brain Tumour Fund.
 I was on the right website.
-They focus on supporting patients and families and raising funds for research into low-grade astrocytoma, oligodendroglioma and ependymoma brain tumours.
+A charity dedicated to Working to find a cure for low-grade astrocytoma, oligodendroglioma, oligoastrocytoma and ependymoma brain tumours.
+They focus on supporting patients and families and raising funds for research.